basharathussain/IR_MVP---ideation-pipeline-raw-/readme.md

 WSL installation:

-- Microsoft store -> search app "Ubuntu 24.04.1 LTS" and install.
+You can install Ubuntu cleanly from the Microsoft Store:

+Open Microsoft Store

+Search for “Ubuntu”

+Choose your version (e.g., "Ubuntu 24.04.1 LTS")

+Click Install

+Launch it and it should complete setup.